lars-t-hansen/moz-sandbox/swat/FUTURE.md

 address, which is probably just as well).
 Probably boxing is fine for now to simplify the interaction of multiple-value return with tuples; can optimize later.

-## Type imports and exports

-(Older idea, probably host types are better.
-See above.)

-Suppose type imports must be anonymous and can at most express a hierarchy:

-   (defclass- DOMNode)
-   (defclass- DOMHTMLElement (extends DOMNode))

-But how do we make use of this?
-Surely 'is' and 'as' must work, at a minimum.
-This suggests imported types are ... different than our built-in types.

-Maybe there's defclass and defhostclass... to express this problem.
-If the thing is a defclass then we know we can use the descriptor etc and call one primitive set; if hostclass another primitive set.

-Defhostclass would require the "-".

-This would be a temporary thing until we unify dom types, TO types, and wasm types...

-Imported virtuals just declare the uppermost type in the hierarchy and need no special support:

-   (defun- (tagName DOMNode) -> string)

 ## Desugaring / ensugaring